Ola-ykay/Glasp-article/Glasp.md

   <br></br>

 ## **Key Features of Glasp**
-  For you to unlock the power of web browsing with Glasp, it is important to be know some of its features.
+  For you to unlock the power of web browsing with Glasp, it is important to know some features.

-1. **Browser Extension** : Glasp is a available as a browser extension for Chrome, Firefox, Brave etc.
+1. **Browser Extension** : Glasp is available as a browser extension for Chrome, Firefox, Brave, Edge and Safari.
 2. **Hightlighting** : Users can highlight text on web pages by selecting the text and clicking the highlighter tool.
 3.  **Sharing** : Users can share hightlighted pages with friends via email and social media.
 4.   **Annotation** : Users can add notes and comments to their hightlights, making it easier to fetch and remember the where and why they highlighted that particular sentence(s).